MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/iatlmemmgr-class.md

 ### <a name="parameters"></a>Parametreler

 *bAllowContextMenu*<br/>
-[içinde] Bu özelliğin yeni değeri.
+'ndaki Bu özelliğin yeni değeri.

 ### <a name="return-value"></a>Dönüş Değeri